ruggeri/tech-notes/algos/tries2.md

   - Only on insertion of a second key with tops bits matching, you'll create a new node to hold both values.

+## Ternary Search Tree

+Basic idea is going to be to (1) avoid excessive memory use by naive array backed implementation, (2) avoid slow iteration of children by replacing array implementation with LL.

+TST implementation will be:

+- A `char` for the present token.
+- `left` for a node that replaces present token with a lesser token.
+- `eq` for a node that _extends_ present value.
+- `right` for a node that replaces present token wiht a greater token.

+This is "ternary" because there are three "children", though left/right are not really children, but siblings.

+Insertion/search is relatively naive.
+Descend like a trie.
+To descend to next node on path, you may have to move left/right from the stored `eq`.
+I believe the idea is that if `eq` tends to be approximately the median value of the children, then you'll have approximately `O(k log C)` lookup, where `k` is the length of the string, and `C` is the size of the alphabet.
+So this is "better" than a LL representation of children only in the sense that you get to jump into the middle...

+I suppose a TST can be better than a BST if there is a lot of space savings via structure sharing of common prefixes.
+OTOH, you have a lot of pointer chasing sideways if branching factor is relatively high and there are a lot of extensions of current prefix.
+Then again, a BST has low branching factor so higher depth, which also means a lot of chasing downward...

+Doesn't feel like an amazing advantage over BST, which is also fairly good at prefix matches and iteration of completions.
+You do get to avoid repeated initial prefix comparisons (as with BST), because a subtree of TST _always_ represents completions of a prefix.
+And you maybe get savings from avoided repeated re-representation of initial prefixes.
+Probably storage efficiency of TST grows with density of strings.
+But honestly, TST may be a niche application...

 ## Radix Tree

 **TODO**: Finish reviewing me!